shahradelahi/storage-box/.changeset/tough-donuts-join.md

 ---
-'storage-box': minor
+'storage-box': major
 ---

-fix: methods are now sync. keyword `await` is no longer needed.
+fix: Operation methods are now synchronous.
+The keyword `await` is no longer needed.